WD mingles flash memory and hard drive in a single storage device

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Western Digital has announced a new architecture that will combine the benefits of the speed of flash memory chips and the density of hard disk drives in a single product for enterprises and consumers.
+Western Digital (WD) has announced a new architecture that will combine the speed of flash memory chips and the density of hard disk drives into a single product for enterprises and consumers.

 The OptiNAND technology integrates hard disk drives (HDD) with iNAND flash memory chips.
-WD said this will give customers on both the enterprise side and the consumers side the ability to store vast amounts of more data in a bid to keep up with the exponential growth of data in the coming years.
+WD said this will give customers on both the enterprise side and the consumer side the ability to store vast amounts more data in a bid to keep up with the exponential growth of data in the coming years.
 WD announced the innovations that it said break the barriers of traditional storage at its online event today.

 Ravi Pendekanti, senior vice president of HDD product management and marketing at WD, said in an interview with VentureBeat that customers in areas such as hyperscale cloud, communications firms, enterprises, smart video surveillance partners, network-attached storage (NAS) suppliers, and more need a lot more capacity, performance, and reliability.
-And WD’s plan to do that is to leverage the benefits of both hard drives, which can store a lot of data, and flash, which can access data quickly.
+And WD’s plan is to leverage the benefits of both hard drives, which can store a lot of data, and flash, which can access data quickly.

-“We are confident at this time that we will reach 50 terabytes by the second half of this decade compared to 20 terabytes today,” said Pendekanti.
+“We are confident at this time that we will reach 50 terabytes by the second half of this decade compared to 20 terabytes today,” Pendekanti said.

 Webinar